 This article provides an overview of the purpose and function of a GFCI outlet.

 The Ground Fault Circuit Interrupt (GFCI) outlets protect the user from ground faults between a hot wire and ground.
-The 120 Volt electrical outlets in the kitchen and bath area are GFCI protected receptacles.
-The electrical outlets located in the slideouts are wired through the kitchen GFCI.
+The 120 volt electrical outlets in the kitchen and bath area are GFCI-protected receptacles.